——>It was March of 2020<——

 “Money is important.
 Money does a lot of things.
 (One of the most important is to create choices.)” – Steve Jobs

 You will notice this pillar, Having Money to Move Things Along in Your Business comes in right after the pillar, Marketing Plan.
 The marketing plan that you draw up should guide or direct you in terms of leveraging the money you have to get the marketing wheels turning and help you stay on the mind of your clients and prospects.

-A word of caution: Don’t fall into the trap of using other people’s money to build and grow your business – Because you may find yourself deeper in debts to others then when you started.
+A word of caution: Don’t fall into the trap of using other people’s money to build and grow your business – Because you may find yourself deeper in debts to others than when you started.